Jigsaw-Code/outline-apps/src/cordova/apple/README.md

 ## Set up signing

-1. Make sure you are logged into your Apple Developer account.
+1. In XCode, make sure you are logged into your Apple Developer account.
 Go to **Preferences > Accounts** and make sure your account is set.
 1. Select "Outline" in the left navigation bar.
 1. Under the "Signing & Capabilities" tab, select the "Jigsaw Operations LLC" for "Team".